mytardis/microtardis/docs/install_autoingest_at_rmmf.rst

-Setting up autoingest functionality at RMMF
+Setting up automatic ingesting at RMMF
 ===========================================

  In order for MicroTardis to automatically harvest user data from support PCs at RMMF, four things are required: